Code of Conduct

 The above prohibitions are in no way intended to discourage associates from making personal contributions to candidates, parties, or political action committees of their choice.
 However, political contributions must not be made with Company funds or reimbursed with Company funds by any means, direct or indirect, except as discussed in the preceding paragraph.
 Without the approval of the Governmental Relations officer of the business unit, associates shall not solicit contributions for political candidates from other associates.
 However, associates may solicit contributions to a Company-sponsored political action committee.
 In addition, associates who elect to become involved in partisan political activities must also make it clear that they are not speaking or acting for the Company.

 Every jurisdiction in which the Company operates has a variety of rules that prohibit or severely restrict giving gifts to public officials/associates and political candidates.
 There are exceptions, but the rules vary greatly between jurisdictions.
 Under no circumstances should an associate either provide to or receive from a public official or political candidate any payment, gift or entertainment that might possibly be construed as improper or illegal, such as a bribe or kickback.
 Associates should take care to avoid even the appearance of improper conduct in their relationships with public officials/members of their staffs and political candidates.
 Hence, any entertainment of, or other contact with, a public official or member of their staff, or political candidate must comply with the policies and limits set by applicable local, state and federal laws and regulations.
-Before any gift is made, an associate must discuss the planned gift with his/her unit VP or Chief Human Resource Officer and obtain approval.
+Before any gift is made, an associate must discuss the planned gift with his/her unit VP or EVP and Chief Human Resource Officer and obtain approval.
 It is the responsibility of the business unit VP or the Chief Human Resource Officer to work with the unit Governmental Relations officer or with the General Counsel of TDS or U.S. Cellular to ensure that competent legal advice is provided to the appropriate parties.

 ACCOUNTING, INTERNAL ACCOUNTING CONTROLS AND AUDITING MATTERS

-The Audit Committee of the Board of Directors of U.S. Cellular is committed to ensuring full compliance by the Company with all applicable securities laws and regulations, accounting standards, accounting controls and audit practices.
+The Audit Committee of the Board of Directors of U.S. Cellular are committed to ensuring full compliance by the Company with all applicable securities laws and regulations, accounting standards, accounting controls and audit practices.
 In that regard, the Audit Committee has established procedures for (i) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and (ii) the confidential, anonymous submission by associates of concerns regarding questionable accounting or auditing matters.
 A further explanation of such matters can be found in this Code, under the headings “Retention of Records, Recording Information and Protecting Company Funds” (see above) and “Use of Company Facilities, Equipment and Property” (see above).
 Any associate wishing to submit a report of the type contemplated in the procedures shall be free to do so without fear of dismissal or retaliation.

 The term “questionable accounting or auditing matters” includes, without limitation, (i) fraud, deliberate error or misrepresentation in the preparation, evaluation, review or audit of any financial statement of the Company, (ii) fraud, deliberate error or misrepresentation in the recording and maintaining of financial records of the Company, (iii) deficiencies in or noncompliance with the Company’s internal accounting controls, (iv) misrepresentation or false statements to or by a senior officer or accountant regarding a matter contained in the Company’s financial records, financial reports or audit reports, or (v) deviation from full and fair reporting of the Company’s financial condition.